ibm-cloud-docs/databases-for-elasticsearch/howto-provisioning.md

 - `b3c.32x128.encrypted`
 - `m3c.30x240.encrypted`

-To provision or scale your instance to 4 CPUs and `16384` megabytes or RAM, you would submit:
+To provision or scale your instance to 4 CPUs and `16384` megabytes or RAM, submit the following command:

 ```sh
 {